Skip to main content

 • Restrict access using requested API scopes

-Without client registration, your application cannot participate in the OAuth 2.0 authorisation flow.
+Without client registration, your integration cannot participate in the OAuth 2.0 authorisation flow.

 Information required during registration